Skip to content

 General IT Article background

-If you're a MacAdmin, there's a good chance you've seen the dreaded Activation Lock screen before.
+If you're a MacAdmin, you've seen the dreaded Activation Lock screen before.
 If you have a machine that displays this page, you have a machine with a preexisting Activation Lock.
 For admins and nonadmins alike, it's super annoying.
 But have no fear — I'll teach you how to get rid of it (and share other tips for managing Activation Lock).

-When removing Activation Lock from a device, the method depends on whether it was a manually enrolled device (user-linked) or an auto-enrolled or supervised device (organization-linked).
+The method for removing the Activation Lock from a device depends on whether it was manually enrolled (user-linked) or auto-enrolled / supervised (organization-linked).

 How to disable Activation Lock with Apple Support